 Our team can help walk you through this process and find concrete floor alternatives no matter the conditions, such as geocell.

-Choose Geocell as a Concrete Alternative
+Choose Geocell as Alternatives to Concrete Foundations

 With geocell, you can construct a reliable, green, and beautiful shed base all in one.
 Choose an aggregate that looks good and infill each cell with the material, staking the panels in from each side.